SIGN: Safety-Aware Image-Goal Navigation for Autonomous Drones via Reinforcement Learning: Related Works

 \subsection{End-to-end RL-based Visual Navigation}

-End-to-end RL has been shown to be highly efficient for ImageNav~\cite{zer, fgp, ovrlv2, zson}, as it bypasses intermediate computations such as mapping and subgoal selection~\cite{neuralslam}.
-Early work by Wijmans~\cite{ddppo} addressed point-goal visual indoor navigation for ground robots using a discrete action space; however, it relied on GPS and compass data, which is impractical for indoor settings.
-Al-Halah~\cite{zer} proposed a map-less, end-to-end modular transfer learning framework for semantic visual navigation, enabling zero-shot generalization to new tasks and multi-modal goals (images, labels, or language) by aligning goal and observation embeddings in a shared latent space with a general-purpose semantic search policy.
-It is still limited to discrete actions, and pretraining--especially for multi-modal goal embeddings--can be computationally expensive depending on environmental diversity.
-Meanwhile, topological map-based navigation~\cite{vgm, tsgm, DBLP:conf/nips/HahnCTMRG21} remains effective by storing keyframes and leveraging graph neural networks to extract visual correlations for guidance, without relying on localization.
-Memory mechanisms~\cite{memaug} have also been incorporated to further enhance navigation performance.
+For visual navigation tasks, end-to-end RL has demonstrated higher efficiency in real-time inference and module tuning by avoiding intermediate stages such as mapping and subgoal selection~\cite{neuralslam}.
+Early work by Wijmans~\cite{ddppo} addressed point-goal visual navigation for ground robots.
+However, it relied on GPS and compass data, which is impractical for indoor settings.
+Al-Halah~\cite{zer} removed the dependency on localization and proposed a map-less visual navigation framework, enabling zero-shot generalization to new tasks and multi-modal goals.
+Additionally, previous works have employed memory mechanisms~\cite{memaug} and topological maps~\cite{vgm, tsgm, DBLP:conf/nips/HahnCTMRG21} to enhance exploration efficiency by storing keyframes and leveraging graph neural networks to extract visual correlations for guidance.
+For now, most existing end-to-end RL methods are constrained to discrete actions and suffer from training inefficiency due to environmental diversity.
+To better facilitate drone deployment and simplify the sim-to-real transfer, we investigate the extension from discrete to continuous settings.